-Step Servicer Action 1 Capitalize eligible arrearages.
-The following are considered as acceptable arrearages for capitalization:

-Step Servicer Action accrued interest; out-of-pocket escrow advances to third parties, provided they are paid prior to the effective date of the mortgage loan modification; servicing advances paid to third parties in the ordinary course of business and not retained by the servicer, provided they are paid prior to the effective date of the mortgage loar modification, if allowed by state laws; and any outstanding non-interest bearing balance from a previously completed loar modification or a previously completed payment deferral.
+Step Servicer Action Capitalize eligible arrearages.
+The following are considered as acceptable arrearages for capitalization: accrued interest; out-of-pocket escrow advances to third parties, provided they are paid prior to the effective date of the mortgage loan modification; servicing advances paid to third parties in the ordinary course of business and not retained by the servicer, provided they are paid prior to the effective date of the mortgage loan modification, if allowed by state laws; and any outstanding non-interest bearing balance from a previously completed loan modification or a previously completed payment deferral.
 Note: If applicable state law prohibits capitalization of past due interest or any other amount, the servicer must collect such funds from the borrower over a period not to exceed 60 months unless the borrower decides to pay the amount up-front.
 Late charges may not be capitalized and must be waived if the borrower satisfies all conditions of the Trial Period Plan.
-See Section "9.2.4.7 Administering an Escrow Account in Connection With a Mortgage Loar Modification" for additional information.
-Set the modification interest rate to a fixed rate based on the following requirements using the contractual interest rate in effect for the monthly payment due in the month of the evaluation date: if the post-modification MTMLTV less than 80%, the modified interest rate is the borrower's contractual interest rate • if the post-modification MTMLTV greater than or equal to 80%, the modified interest rate is the lesser of: \circ the MPF Traditional Loan Modification Interest Rate (See Exhibit EE), or \circ the borrower's contractual interest rate.
-Note: The interest rate used to determine the final modification terms must be the same fixed interest rate that was used when determining eligibility for the Trial Period Plan and calculating
+1 See Section "9.2.4.7 Administering an Escrow Account in Connection With a Mortgage Loan Modification" for additional information.
+Set the modification interest rate to the contractual interest rate in effect for the periodic payment due in the month of the evaluation date.
+2 Note : The interest rate used to determine the final modification terms must be the same fixed interest rate that was used when determining eligibility for the Trial Period Plan and calculating the Trial Period Plan payment.
+3 If the mortgage loan has a post-modification MTMLTV greater than or equal to 50% and the modified interest rate is greater than the MPF Traditional Loan Modification Interest Rate (See Exhibit EE), then the Servicer must reduce the rate in 0.125% increments until the earlier of: